 October 21, 2013 Ramze

 The night was clear with a full moon.
 The silver light of the moon illuminated the peaks around us.
 I woke up on my birthday to a clear and sunny day.
 I called home on the sat phone and after had a great breakfast al fresco with the panorama of the Himalayan peaks right in front of me.
+I was here by myself again.
+What happened to all the people from the teahouse below?
 After the breakfast Sangey and I walked up 300m above the stone shelter for even a better view of the peaks and glaciers below.
 It took us about two hours and we were now close to the 5,000m mark.
 The Yalung glacier snaked its way down the valley.
 In front of us, a wall of peaks formed the border between Nepal and Sikkim in India.
 It was truly an awesome place and great way to spend my 43rd birthday.

 As we walked, Sangey produced a thermos of hot tea at every turn.
 He is a very nice man and is trying so hard to be of assistance the best he can.
 After admiring the wonderful panorama for a while, we descended back to the stone hut of Ramze.
 As were were getting ready to leave, we met the Canadian group again and had a nice chat.
 We then went back to Tseram and after 2 hours we arrived in the same teahouse, which was much less crowded than two days before.
 Tomorrow we will cross Sera La Pass to take us to the north side of Kanjendzonga massif.